voucherifyio/voucherify-showcase-store/README.md

 Creating a complete Referral Campaign with tier rewards & validation rules is not yet possible through API.
 That's why to use our predefined Referral Campaign, we need to set this up through the dashboard.

+Firstly, we need to create a Landing Page, through which we will publish referral codes to our customers.

+- From your project dashboard, create a new Landing Page and set its goal to 'Enrol in a referral program.'

+- Select a template

+- In template settings, set `Source ID` as an `e-mail` and disable `Double Opt-in.`

+- Prepare your landing page as it suits you and release it.

+- In your `Project Settings`, enable `Client-side publication` and `Client-side customer creation`.
+You also need to set your webhook endpoint if it is not selected.

 All other necessary elements for this first Referral Campaign - Rewards, Rewards Assignments, and Validation Rules - are created during the demo store setup.
 We need to create two Referral Campaigns Tiers and connect each tier with available rewards.

-- Firstly, navigate to the Referral Campaign details and then select the Rewards tab.
+- Navigate to the Referral Campaign details and then select the Rewards tab.
 Click `Edit` on the Referrer reward section.

 - Create New Tier